-Economic downturn, poverty is on a rising trend, arable land is limited, and water is scarce
+An economic downturn, rising poverty, limited arable land, and scarce water

-There are direct channels as well as indirect transmission channels by which the COVID-19 crisis is likely to affect FS in MENA countries.
+There are direct and indirect transmission channels by which the COVID-19 crisis is likely to affect FS in MENA countries.
 Among the direct channels is the slowdown of the world economy and its expected repercussions.
-According to the World Bank Group (2020), a downslide in the economies of the region is expected to be by 5.2% in 2020.
-Such projections are constantly revised brining up more pessimistic trends on the scene.
-According to World Bank (2021) projections MENA's collective GDP is expected to contract further by 7.6 percentage points in 2021.
-At the country level, the World Bank (2021) calculations registered the highest expected GDP losses in Lebanon, reaching a decline of 30% followed by Yemen and Iraq with a descend of about 15% then Kuwait, Oman, UAE and Tunisia with an average of 9%.
-Algeria and Morocco follow by 8% while Egypt holds the least downgrade in the region reaching 4.6%.
-The 2021 forecast for recovery is also dim where countries' GDP is expected to remain below their pre-crisis level (World Bank, 2021).
+According to the World Bank Group (2020), a downslide in the economies of the region is expected to reach 5.2 percent in 2020.
+Such projections are constantly revised, bringing up more pessimistic trends on the scene.
+According to World Bank (2021) projections, the MENA region's collective GDP is expected to contract further by 7.6 percentage points in 2021.
+At the country level, World Bank (2021) calculations registered the highest expected GDP losses in Lebanon, reaching a decline of 30 percent, followed by Yemen and Iraq with a descend of about 15 percent, then Kuwait, Oman, the UAE, and Tunisia with an average of nine percent.
+Algeria and Morocco follow by eight percent while Egypt holds the least downgrade in the region reaching 4.6 percent.
+The 2021 forecast for recovery is also dim, with the GDP of countries expected to remain below their pre-crisis level (World Bank, 2021).